-The case for better data in order to track and measure progress toward achievement of the Sustainable Development Goals.
+The case for better data in order to track and measure progress toward achievement of the Sustainable Development Goal 5 (SDG 5).

 The Institute for Economics & Peace has been measuring peacefulness, along with its drivers, for over 10 years.
 Analysis has consistently shown that the most peaceful communities and countries demonstrate strength and progress across a broad set of factors.

-Since 2016, IEP’s ‘Measuring Goal 16’ research reports have led the call for better data quality and availability in order to measure and track progress of the Sustainable Development Goals.
-At present the majority of gender specific data is scarce, and therefore collection of high-quality data that disaggregates men, women, boys and girls is important for monitoring progress toward both Goal 5, Goal 16 and all other Sustainable Development Goals.
+At present the majority of gender specific data is scarce, and therefore collection of high-quality data that disaggregates men, women, boys and girls is important for monitoring progress toward both SDG 5, SDG 16 and all other Sustainable Development Goals.

-It is important to be able to build an accurate picture of progress toward achieving both Goal 5 and Goal 16.
+It is important to be able to build an accurate picture of progress toward achieving both SDG 5 and SDG 16.
 Data that groups genders and ages together not only restricts the measurement of progress, but can also limit the effectiveness of solutions tailored to create and sustain peace.